Guillaume Minoret: Life

 Minoret was born in Paris.
 He was possibly trained by the school of Notre-Dame de Paris, under the composer Pierre Robert.
 At the age of about twenty, he became master of music (maître de chapelle) at the cathédrale de Rodez, then at Saint-Sernin de Toulouse, succeeding the composer Étienne Moulinié.
 On 26 April 1679 he was made master of the music at the cathédrale Sainte-Croix d'Orléans, but did not stay there long and left around the start of September - his successor Pierre Tabart was installed on 9 November the same year.
 This provincial cathedral's music was of high quality - ten years earlier, on 14 September 1669, for the anniversary of the church's dedication, Claude Perrault (brother of the conteur), noted in his Relation du Voyage de Paris à Bordeaux "At Holy Cross [...] we heard music that was very good and which, today, is second only to that at Notre-Dame de Paris".
 The master was then Philippe Martinot, who was retired as too old on 14 January 1679, thus allowing Minoret to succeed him.

 Orléans Cathedral was still undergoing major rebuilding work in the 17th century, after its near-total destruction on 24 March 1568 during the French Wars of Religion.
 It was possible to bring the apse and choir, which had survived in large part, back into use quite quickly.
 The slow rebuilding began under Henry IV of France on 18 April 1601.
-In 1679, thanks to the generosity of Louis XIV of France, the transepts were inaugurated - the royal effigy features on their exterior.
+In 1679, thanks to the generosity of Louis XIV, the transepts were inaugurated - the royal effigy features on their exterior.
 The musical officers were probably celebrated on this occasion.

 On 5 September, after leaving Orléans, Minoret was employed at the church of Saint-Germain-l'Auxerrois in Paris.
 In April 1683 he took part in a competition organised by Louis XIV with the aim of recruiting four sous-maîtres for the chapelle royale at the Palace of Versailles (the post of maître was held by an ecclesiastic without any musical function).
 With Michel Le Tellier's support, Minoret one of the four taken on (the other three were Michel-Richard Delalande, Pascal Colasse and Nicolas Goupillet).
 Minoret entered the role on the following 1 July.
 Because he was a priest, he and Nicolas Goupillet were put in charge of the education of the pages of the chapel (i.e., the young boys who sang in the choir, which was otherwise made up of professional adult men).
 He began by reorganising this musical chapel in summer 1683 and held the role until 1714, leaving it shortly before the king's death on 1 September 1715.
 Minoret himself died at Versailles some time later (exact date uncertain).